Stair Lift Prices and More: The Ultimate Stairlift Guide

 How Does the Buying Process Work?

-If you’ve read everything above and have decided that a stair lift is the best way for you or a family member to age safely and happily, follow the steps listed below to get started.
+If you’ve read everything above and have decided that a stair lift is the best way for you or a family member to age safely and happily at home, please follow the steps listed below to get started.

-- Visit a Showroom: Find a local showroom so that you or a family member can test-ride a lift to get comfortable with how it operates and ensure it is the best solution.
+- Visit a Showroom: Visit one of our local showrooms so that you or a family member can test-ride a lift to get comfortable with how it operates and ensure it is the best solution.
+All of our office locations, with the exception of Indianapolis, have showrooms equipped with fully operational Bruno stair lifts.
+You'll also be able to see a number of other home safety solutions, such as an accessible bathroom demo, home elevator, and wheelchair lift.

-- Purchase: Consider all factors – from the reputability of the dealer and manufacturer to safety features, options, and warranties – to choose the lift that is best for your needs.
+- Purchase: Consider all factors – from online reviews, to safety features, options, and warranties – to help choose the lift that is best for your needs.
+We are happy to answer any questions that you may have.

 About Lifeway Mobility

 Lifeway Mobility is an accessibility solutions company headquartered in Hartford, Connecticut.
-We’re a proud Bruno Diamond Stair Lift dealer with office locations in Connecticut, Illinois, Indiana, Massachusetts, and Minnesota.
+We’re a proud Bruno Diamond Stair Lift dealer and proudly serve the following areas:

 In addition to stair lifts, Lifeway Mobility offers wheelchair lifts, ramps, home elevators, patient lifts, and other home and bath safety solutions.
 The accessibility solutions that we offer are manufactured by some of the top manufacturers in the industry such as Bruno, Savaria, and EZ-Access.

-Our primary goal is to help customers be able to better identify products and services that will help meet their needs and improve their quality of life.
-Please call us at (860) 292-1111 to learn more about stair lifts or any of the other accessibility solutions that we offer.
+Our primary goal is to help customers to be able to better identify products and services that will help meet their needs and improve their quality of life.
+Please call us today at (860) 292-1111 to schedule a FREE home evaluation or to learn more about stair lifts or any of the other accessibility solutions that we offer.